gemoc/liviz/README.md

 # Liviz

 > Liviz Framework for plotting during a debugging session.
 The plotter is written in VanillaJS and is provided by a Rest API using NodeJs and ExpressJS.

  * This framework allows to display 2D curves in GNU Plot format (https://people.duke.edu/~hpgavin/gnuplot.html) incrementally, using the d3js library.
 The communication of the curve is done via a websocket chatting with a RabbitMQ server.
+For now, this plotter is used to follow the evolution of the value of variables resulting from the interpretation of a nablab program.
+The interpreter communicates the values which will be plotted in real time by the framework.

  * The data exchanged between the model and the plotter goes through a Rest API accessible in ```Sources/``` written in NodeJs.
 It is possible to send a plot configuration, and append data to the graphs.
 You can find exemples of api calls in ```Scripts/API/```

  | **URL**        |  **Method**           | **Description**  | **Error handling**|